-Results:
+- Results:

 - Description of data collected.

 - The quality of the data pertaining to the objective of the project (e.g. representative to the scope of the project, quantity collected, etc.).

 - Compiled data results.

 - Summary of statistics.

-Discussion:
+- Discussion:

-- Discuss the interpretation of results of the project by addressing questions such as, but not limited to: - o What occurred? - O What did not occur that was expected to occur? - O Why did expected results not occur? - Applicability of study results to Program goals. - Recommendations/Summary/Metrics - Summarized budget expenditures and deviations (if any).
+- Discuss the interpretation of results of the project by addressing questions such as, but not limited to:

+- What occurred?

+- What did not occur that was expected to occur?

+- Why did expected results not occur?

+- Applicability of study results to Program goals.

+- Recommendations/Summary/Metrics

+- Summarized budget expenditures and deviations (if any).